Mlambo's talent is wasted at Orlando Pirates and would probably fit in at Mamelodi Sundowns - Malesela | Goal.com

 "I don't think there's a need for bouncing back or anything.
 I think the boy's [Mlambo] time is being wasted," Malesela told Sowetan.

-Malesela is of the view that the Pirates technical team is playing Mlambo out of position, adding that Josef Zinnbauer should look more at how the midfielder reads the game that what he does with the ball on his feet.
+Malesela is of the view that the Pirates technical team is playing Mlambo out of position, adding that coach Josef Zinnbauer should look more at how the midfielder reads the game than what he does with the ball at his feet.

-The former Pirates and Mamelodi Sundowns defender further stated that Mlambo would have created a lot of goalscoring chances for the team if he was played closer to the goals.
+The former Pirates and Mamelodi Sundowns defender further stated that Mlambo would have created a lot of goalscoring chances for the team if he was played closer to the goal.

 "He needs to be understood.
 I think he was played at wrong positions at Pirates.
 Maybe it's because many people look at what a player does with his feet, but not with his brain.
 His game is more mental than anything," he said.